tigerros/ruci/examples/go-std/README.md

 That is not a reading from the engine, those are parsed messages converted back into a string because it is easier to read.

-This example requires that you have installed Stockfish.
+Requires that you have installed Stockfish.